abolim/Twitter-Abusive-Language-Detection/Data/README.md

 Additionally, the owners of the data are open to sharing the full extracted data file upon request via email to a.m.founta@gmail.com

-### Sampled Dataset for Replication

-For our replication project, we have selected a random subset of 3000 tweets from twitter-hate-speech-classifier-data.csv.
-This selection has been made after several attempts to process all of the data on a local machine with limited processing power. **'sampled_tweet_dataset.csv'** data file contains the subset of size 3000 tweets from the original data that we use for replicating this project.

-### Prepared Dataset for Replication

-**'prepared_tweet_dataset.csv'** data file is the processed file which is an input to the 002-modeling.R code in the Analysis folder.
-This data file contains one-hot encoded data for the selected 3000 tweets which serves as an input to run the machine learning models.
-This dataset should be used to produce the figures that we have claimed to replicate using this project.